asinha360/ml-notes/cs-229/2-linear-regression-and-gradient-descent.md

 # Linear Regression and Gradient Descent

-<p align="justify">This document contains notes for lecture 2 on Machine Learning for CS229 at Stanford by Andrew Ng.</p>
+<p align="justify">This document contains notes for lecture 2 on Machine Learning for CS229 at Stanford by Dr. Andrew Ng.</p>

 Topics discussed in lecture